-- A. The applicant filed an application with the Planning Department for the following variance(s): - A variance from the minimum required hotel unit size within the "Contributing" structure 15% of the hotel units shall be between 300-335 s.f. and 85% of units shall be 335 s.f. or larger, in order to retain 16 hotel units at less than 300 s.f. (the smallest at 226.5 s.f.), 6 hotel units between 300 s.f. and 335 s.f.
-(12% of the units) and 28 hotel units exceeding 335 s.f.
-(56% of units). - B. The applicant has submitted plans and documents with the application that satisfy Article 1, Section 2 of the Related Special Acts, allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.
+- A. The applicant filed an application with the Planning Department for the following variance(s): - 1.
+A variance from the minimum 200 s.f. required hotel unit size within the "Contributing building to allow 31 hotel units ranging from 163 s.f. to 192 s.f. - B. The applicant has submitted plans and documents with the application that satisfy Article 1, Section 2 of the Related Special Acts, allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.